 Non-Silicon and Non-Boron based Leading Edges for Hypersonic Vehicles, FA9550-16-C-0004

 This Phase II SBIR program involves a novel process to produce new hybrid ultra-high temperature ceramic (UHTC) composites that can survive hypersonic flight conditions.
-The new process will produce a very unique grain and graded microstructure that can offer high strength (> 100 kpsi), high fracture toughness (> 10 MPa-sqrt(m)), high thermal shock resistance, and high oxidation resistance over 2000oC.
+The new process produces a very unique grain and graded microstructure that can offer high strength (> 100 ksi), high fracture toughness (> 10 MPa/m2), high thermal shock resistance, and high oxidation resistance over 2000oC.
 Thus, the new hybrid composites can serve as leading edges for hypersonic applications.
-Spark plasma sintering or hot-pressing will be used as a means for densification.
-In addition, near-net shape fabrication will be explored to produce sharp leading edges during the Phase II program.
-The successful completion of the Phase II program will provide the foundation needed to produce oxidation and thermal shock resistant UHTCs.
-Examples of primary applications are leading edges for hypersonic vehicles, as well as solid rocket motors (SRM) for various DoD applications including all rocket nozzles, and other ground-based missile interceptors.
+Near-net shape fabrication has produced sharp leading edges during the Phase II program.
+The successful completion of the Phase II program provides the foundation needed to produce oxidation and thermal shock resistant UHTCs.
+Examples of primary applications are leading edges for hypersonic vehicles, as well as solid rocket motors for various DoD applications including all rocket nozzles, and other ground-based missile interceptors.

 Durable High Temperature Coatings For Utility Scale Gas Turbine Hot Gas Path Components (DE-SC0011335)

 For advanced gas turbines where turbine inlet temperature reaches 2650°F and beyond, the current state-of-the-art thermal barrier coating (TBC) systems are not adequate to provide the needed protection for the metallic components of the turbine engine.
-Thus there is a need to develop new chemistries for TBC systems, consisting of bond coat and top coat, with enhanced durability.
-We propose to modify the coating chemistry of high temperature top coat material to impart higher toughness needed for high temperature durability.
-We also propose to develop highly durable bond coat chemistry.
-The Phase I approach consists of the feasibility demonstration of the developed coating chemistries whereas the Phase II approach involves optimization of the bond coat and top coat chemistries in relation to their relevant properties.
-In the Phase I work, appropriate top and bond coat materials were selected and appropriately processed to render their chemistry suitable for high temperature applications.
-The processed top and bond coats were characterized to show that they have the desired characteristics that were lacking for application at higher temperature with enhanced durability.
+Thus, there is a need to develop new chemistries for TBC systems, consisting of bond coat and top coat, with enhanced durability.
+We are modifying the coating chemistry of high temperature top coat materials to impart the higher toughness needed for high-temperature durability.
+We are also developing highly durable bond coat chemistries.
 In the Phase II work, the top and bond coat chemistries will be further optimized to impart optimal desired characteristics.
-Also in Phase II, approaches will be developed to manufacture optimal top coat material on a commercial scale.
+Also, in Phase II, approaches will be developed to manufacture optimal top coat material on a commercial scale.
 Complete TBC systems with optimal top and bond coat will be manufactured and characterized to demonstrate their relevant characteristics needed for high temperature applications.
 Commercial Applications and Other Benefits: The TBC systems developed in this program will have application in turbine engines utilized in electric power production, propelling aircraft, pumping fluids etc. Successful completion of the project will enable gas turbine engines to operate at elevated temperatures with higher efficiency (lower cost), lower emission (less environmental pollution) and increased reliability and performance.

 Dual Mode Electrical Accumulator Unit (DMEAU) II (FA8650-15-C-2514)

 Electrical motors are rapidly replacing hydraulic motors in flight actuators for aircraft applications.
 In hydraulic systems, accumulators are used to store regenerative energy from the actuators as well as to supply peak energy demands of these actuators in response to flight control system demands.
 No electrical analog (Electrical Accumulator Unit) exists in production, although some prototype hardware has been demonstrated to store/supply transient electric energy (~100 kW spikes).
 Advanced EAU designs merge the emergency power function (battery energy storage) with the transient electrical energy function.
 Working with the battery, the resultant Dual Mode EAU (DMEAU) would have the following functions: emergency power, transient energy supply/storage, battery charging, engine starting and 270 VDC power generation.
 The DMEAU would meet the requirements of the current BCCU space.
-For this proposal, an advanced EAU breadboard converter will be fabricated and tested to expected aircraft actuator transient loads with an emulated energy storage battery.
-Fabrication of an advanced packaged EAU converter will increase the technology readiness level of the DMEAU.
+An EAU breadboard converter was fabricated and is being tested to expected aircraft actuator transient loads with an emulated energy storage battery.
+Fabrication of an advanced packaged EAU converter increased the technology readiness level of the DMEAU.
 The combined outcomes of weight savings and increased vehicle capability will spur the application of Dual Mode Electrical Accumulator Units to several thousand high performance aircraft.

 A Novel Approach for High Rate Production of IR to IR Up-converting Nano-particles (FA8650-14-C-5193)

 Phosphor materials are currently being utilized in a wide variety of applications.
 The requirements for phosphors have become more and more stringent with smaller and smaller particles being required.
 In the Phase I program UES Inc. in collaboration with Penn State University has demonstrated the feasibility of a few approaches for high rate production of high efficiency IR to IR up-converting nanoparticles.
-The objective of the Phase II STTR is to continue refinement and optimization of the technology developed in Phase I with emphasis on emission strength, environmental stability and process scalability.
-Successful completion of the program will provide a commercially viable approach to produce IR to IR up-converting nanoparticles.
+The Phase II work developed a zirconium oxide (ZrO2) based IR nano-material with four different dopants chemistry.
+The selected dopant compositions were optimized to obtain maximum possible emission strength.
+One of the developed IR material systems was evaluated in terms of animal toxicology.
+Environmental stability was determined in terms of embedding the nano-particles in wet paint.
+Approaches were developed for production scalability.
 Military application involves tagging and tracking of assets, identifying friend or foe, and for use in identifying disturbed soil in perimeter security.
-Commercial applications include fluorescence optical imaging for biomedical applications.

 High Temperature Unique Low Thermal Conductivity Thermal Barrier Coating (TBC) Architectures (DE-SC0004356)